 - Increase global leaders’ understanding of the situation of marginalized people in light of COVID-19 and motivate more inclusive action

 - Elevate the needs and voices of marginalized people in national and global dialogue

 - Strengthen recognition of the value of data generated by civil society by global and national leaders and increase willingness to collaborate around gathering, sharing and using data on the situation of marginalized groups

 The collaborative is led and resourced by the Steering Group, involving Action Aid (Denmark), Christian Aid, Development Initiatives, Global Partnership for Sustainable Development Data (Global Partnership), International Civil Society Centre (ICSC), Plan International, Restless Development, and Sightsavers.

-A diverse and growing range of CSOs are engaged as partners, including Africa’s Voices Foundation, CBM, CIVICUS, Consortium for Street Children, HelpAge, Institute for Global Homelessness, Internal Displacement Monitoring Centre, Save the Children, Peace Direct, VSO, and World Vision.
+A diverse and growing range of CSOs are engaged as partners, including Africa’s Voices Foundation, CBM, CIVICUS, Consortium for Street Children, HelpAge International, Institute for Global Homelessness, Internal Displacement Monitoring Centre, International Rescue Committee, Islamic Relief, Peace Direct, Save the Children, Transparency International, VSO, and World Vision.